Death of Jeffrey Epstein: Discovery

-As the guards were distributing breakfast shortly after 6:30 a.m. on the morning of August 10, Epstein was found unresponsive in cardiac arrest in his cell.
+On the morning of August 10, Noel typed "latest on Epstein in jail" into a search engine at 5:42 a.m. and 5:52 a.m.
+As the guards were distributing breakfast shortly after 6:30 a.m., Epstein was found unresponsive in cardiac arrest in his cell.
 He was found in a kneeling position with a strip of bedsheet (Note: Epstein's possession of a bedsheet would have been against jail protocol when he was under suicide watch, but at the time of his death he was only under supervision and therefore allowed it.) wrapped around his neck.
 The sheet was tied to the top of his bunk.
-He was believed to have been dead for about two hours by then.
 The guards performed CPR on Epstein, and other prisoners heard them yell "Breathe, Epstein, breathe."
 At 6:33 a.m., the guards pulled an alarm, notifying their supervisor, to whom Noel said, "Epstein hung[sic] himself."
 He was rushed to the New York Downtown Hospital where he was pronounced dead at 6:39 a.m.
 His body was transported to the medical examiner's office soon after.
+The forensic pathologist hired by Epstein's family said he had likely died two hours before guards found him.

 The removal of Epstein's body from his cell was a violation of protocol, as the Bureau of Prisons (BOP) mandates that a suicide scene be treated with the "same level of protection as any crime scene in which a death has occurred".
 Consequently, prison personnel also failed to photograph Epstein's body as it was found.